cse4208-wustl/studio0/README.md

    Record the compiler output and program output.

+5. To modify source code in your cloned repo on the Linux server, you can use [remote-ssh from Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh).
+If you prefer a different Integrated Development Environment (IDE), Google how to use remote-ssh from your preferred IDE.
+If you are comfortable using a terminal editor on Linix (vim, emacs, etc), you are welcome to use it to modify your code as well.

-5. Modify `main` so its parameters are named `argc` and `argv`.
+Modify `main` so its parameters are named `argc` and `argv`.
 Declare additional non-zero `const int` values that can be returned to report distinct failure modes.

    Update the program so that if no command-line arguments are provided, it prints a helpful usage message like: